 This trend creates two effects: first, it places greater pressure on the healthcare industry in favourite destinations, driving costs up within that territory; and secondly, it removes the opportunity for local healthcare sectors to do business, thus compounding their lack of investment and so pushing a greater number of people towards medical tourism.

 Is this therefore a sustainable trend?
 Time will tell – all we can say for certain now is that those sectors which attract higher numbers of medical tourists are also likely to experience escalating health costs as locals and non-locals compete for the same products and services.

 How does this all impact my health insurance?

-As global healthcare costs go up, this increases how much it costs to provide health cover.
-However, if you are renewing your health insurance for 2020, there are a few options you can consider.
+As global healthcare costs go up, insurance becomes ever more important, but the cost of providing health cover also increases.
+However, if you are renewing your health insurance for 2021, there are a few options you can consider.

 - Shop around and compare your options for the most competitive deal, making sure your policy meets all of your needs.
 Also, consider the fact that pre-existing conditions may not be covered.

 - You may also be able to change the level of your cover, for example, the level of plan, optional benefits or excess levels.
 Talk to your insurer to find out more about your level of cover.